Learn how to write a freelance writer bio that lands clients.

 5. Personalize Your Author Bio and Add Personality

-For instance, if it’s for a freelance website, you want to tailor it to that website.
+For instance, if it’s for a freelance website, you want to tailor it to that site.
 I wrote an article for Make a Living Writing on getting over fear as a freelance writer.
 It was my first guest post, so please ignore the bio.
 Maybe I could have written:

 If I’m writing for a business website on how to run a freelance business, I may say:

 Heather Ritchie is an SEO content writer and Certified Content Marketing Strategist for hire.
-She specializes in writing long-form content for businesses in the security industry and has over 20 years of law enforcement experience.
+She specializes in writing long-form content and editing for businesses in the security industry and has over 20 years of law enforcement experience.

 When she’s not writing blog articles, she’s teaching new recruits at the academy and learning new cooking recipes in the kitchen.